qqnc/ngx-daterangepicker/README.md

 **`ranges`** - [**`boolean`**] - show ranges options.  shown if true, hide if false.

+## Development Environment

+Fork, code, and build it, then run demo.

 ## Build the library

 run `npm run build`